10% Throughput Gains, Without Disruption

 No disruption to the floor.

-Because if this kind of gain is possible without disruption—without retraining, without replatforming—it naturally raises a different question:
+Because if this kind of gain is possible without disruption—without retraining, without replatforming—it raises a different question:

 Not whether it works.